luised94/lab_utils/STICKY_NOTES.md

 Update sampleConfig to ConfigAndExpr and main/function Implement peak calling, motif analysis and comparisons and analysis.
 Update track plotting to ggplot2.

+## 2024-09-11
+try lapply with all_tracks to highlight track and plot to see if any or all of the tracks trigger the error. start new thread to get fresh help.